joey5403/rust-trivia/README.md

 # Rust Trivia Game

-A terminal-based trivia game built with Rust, using ratatui for the UI and the OpenTDB API for questions.
+A terminal-based trivia game built with Rust, featuring a beautiful TUI powered by ratatui and real questions from the OpenTDB API.

 ## Features

-- **Interactive Terminal UI**: Beautiful terminal interface built with ratatui
+- **Interactive Terminal UI**: Built with ratatui for a polished terminal experience
+- **Category Selection**: Choose from 11 trivia categories or play all categories
 - **Live Trivia Questions**: Fetches real questions from the OpenTDB API
-- **Score Tracking**: Real-time score display and progress tracking
+- **Score Tracking**: Real-time score display with colorful progress indicators
-- **Keyboard Navigation**: Simple keyboard controls for playing
+- **Keyboard Navigation**: Intuitive controls for playing
-- **Error Handling**: Graceful fallback when API is unavailable
+- **Error Handling**: Graceful fallback with built-in questions when API is unavailable

+## Available Categories

+- All Categories
+- General Knowledge
+- Books
+- Film
+- Music
+- Science & Nature
+- Computers
+- Mathematics
+- Sports
+- Geography
+- History
+- Animals

 ## Technologies Used